GuildOfWeavers/AirScript/bin/README.md

 $p0: repeat [...];
 $k1: spread [1, 2, 3, 4];
 ```
-Since values for public and secret trace registers are not known at the time of STARK definition, you can't provide them within the script.
+Since values for the auxiliary public and secret input registers are not known at the time of STARK definition, you can't provide them within the script.
 Instead, use `[...]` to indicate that the values will be provided at the time of proof generation and/or verification.

 ### Value pattern